-[©] UNIDO data from 2015 show that only 9% total manufacturing is attributed to medium and high tech production.
+62 UNIDO data from 2015 show that only 9% total manufacturing is attributed to medium and high tech production.
 UNIDO CIP database, dld Oct 2018.

-Contribution to National Vision Outcome Measures of success (2023) 2.
-By 2023, there is a A comprehensive national strategy and action 1.
-Unemployment rate (2030 comprehensive plan to address the ageing society, including a Target: 4 to 5%) approach to address comprehensive population policy 2.
-No gender gap in the Updated, approved labour market and challenges posed by labour market population ageing migration policies and regulations to address including its effects on labour market needs63 3.
-Mortality rate due to NCDs population health, the (<500 deaths/100,000 pop All national labour laws and regulations meet or exceed international labour standar by 2021 labour market, economic growth (SDG8.8.2) 4.
-Increase in Universal More women of working age employed in Health Coverage Index (2030 decent jobs Target: 80) A reduced gender wage gap 5.
-Life expectancy (2030 An operational, multi-sectoral national Target: 76) strategy and action plan to address NCDs Increased coverage of essential health 6.
-Infant mortality rate (2030 services (SDG 3.8.1) Target: 6 per 1,000 births)
+Outcome Measures of success (2023) Contribution to National Vision KPI 2.
+By 2023, there is a comprehensive approach to address challenges posed by population ageing including its effects on population health, the labour market, and economic growth plan to address the ageing society, including a comprehensive population policy Unemployment rate (2030 Target: 4 to 5%) No gender gap in the labour market Mortality rate due to NCDs (<500 deaths/100,000 pop by 2021 Increase in Universal Health Coverage Index (2030 Target: 80) services (SDG 3.8.1) Target: 6 per 1,000 births)